LaxativeChicken45/from-zero-to-shell/README.md

 I daily drive Gentoo on my main rig and use Debian on a Chromebook.
 This repo is my brain dump that will include notes, walkthroughs, mistakes, corrections and completions.
 If you are further along, tell me where I may be wrong and if you are starting out, hopefully this helps.

+21-8-26
+ive not been contributing as ive had lots to do like school work etc. im nkt sure when ill continue